cmordzinski/evm-tools/python/README.md

 Prerequisites:
  - You must be using a version of Python >= 3.9.5
- - You must create a venv in the main evm-tools directory and it must be named 'venv'
+ - You must create a venv in the main evm-tools/python directory and it must be named 'venv'
  - You must install all dependencies from requirements.txt into the venv

 <pre>